First reading

 —General Instruction of the Roman Missal, §78

-Often the eucharistic prayer is deemed to be a prayer that belongs to the presiding celebrant alone.
-However, it is the prayer of the entire assembly, in which they are called to contribute by bringing their spiritual offerings to the altar and so give content to the words expressed by the presider in the eucharistic prayer.
-In the procession of gifts, they have laid their lives on the altar, and during the eucharistic prayer, the presider invites them to make known to God their prayer of thanksgiving.
+The eucharistic prayer is often deemed to belong to the presiding celebrant alone.
+However, it is the prayer of the entire assembly, and members contribute by bringing their spiritual offerings to the altar and enriching the presider’s words for the eucharistic prayer.
+In the procession of gifts, the members have laid their lives onto the altar as an offering, and during the eucharistic prayer, the presider invites them to express their prayers of thanksgiving to God.